Jayshua/migrate-postgres/readme.md

 ## Defining Migrations
 This tool looks in the current folder for directories containing migration files.
 The directories should be named with their creation date in standard UNIX timestamp.
-(Use `pg-schema create` to create a correctly formatted directory.)
+(Use `migrate-postgres create` to create a correctly formatted directory.)
 Each directory should contain an `up.sql` and a `down.sql` file.

 `up.sql` contains the sql statements needed to bring the database to this revision